Welcome to the curriculum pages.

 Key Stage Three (Years 7, 8 and 9)

 Key Stage Three sequences learning towards Key Stage Four, and securing outstanding outcomes for our students.
 Key Stage Three is designed to enable every student to arrive at Key Stage Four having had the breadth and quality of curriculum to enable them to be Key Stage Four ready, and have access the greatest choice of courses available .
 All students develop a range of skills from linguistic and mathematical to social and artistic.
 This offer differs from student to student.
 However we design the curriculum for a child in collaboration with them and their parents, there is always opportunity for refining; no child is ever stuck in their curriculum.

-Most students follow a curriculum of: English, Maths, Science, Computer Science, Geography, History, Latin, Religious Education, Art, Drama, Music, French, Physical Education and Design Technology.
+Across Key Stage Three, most students follow a curriculum of: English, Maths, Science, Computer Science, Geography, History, Latin, Religious Education, Art, Drama, Music, French, Physical Education and Design Technology.
 The most able students are offered the opportunity within the core to study German.
 These lessons are 100 minutes long.

 For some students, we amalgamate the subjects and content above into fewer areas of study with even greater cross curricular links; Investigate, Create, Consider and Health.
 These students spend a slightly tweaked amount of time on different subjects allowing them more time to develop core skills in English and Maths and make accelerated progress.
 The day structure allows for greater opportunities for Mastery and Consolidation.
 These students have great breadth and Experiences built into their curriculum through distinct projects on Music, Instrument Lessons, Nutrition, Drama and Language.
 These students also have greater time in their day for pastoral care as well as 99 Thing to do Before You Are 12 and 3/4s.
 These lessons are combinations of 25 minutes, 100 minutes and 200 minutes.